pandosme/DetectX/README.md

 ### 1.0.2	June 7, 2024
 - Fixed flaw that prevented detections
-- Fixed flaw tham images not stored on SD Card when users enabled that feature
+- Fixed flaw that images was not stored on SD Card when users enabled that feature.